brandur/sorg/content/drafts/acid.md

 ACID as shorthand for _atomicity_, _consistency_,
 _isolation_, and _durability_.
-They were building on earlier work by Jim Gray who'd proposed atomicity, consistency, and durability, but had initially left out isolation.
-It's one of those inventions of the 80s that's not only just still in use in the form of major database systems like Postgres, Oracle, and MSSQL, but which has never been displaced by a better idea, and which is still of paramount importance for buildings things.
+They were building on earlier work by Jim Gray who'd proposed atomicity, consistency, and durability, but had initially left out the _I_.
+It's one of those inventions of the 80s that's not only just still in use in the form of major database systems like Postgres, Oracle, and MSSQL, but which has never been displaced by a better idea.
+ACID databases are one of the most important tools in existence for ensuring maintainability and data correctness in a production system.

-In the last decade we've seen the emergence of a number of new data stores that give up ACID guarantees in favor of other flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.

-ACID databases are by far the most important tool in existence for ensuring maintainability and data correctness in an online system.
-Every decision has trade offs, but trading away these powerful features for the flashy novelties du jour is as raw of a deal as you'll ever see in the technical world.
+In the last decade we've seen the emergence of a number of new data stores that give up ACID in favor of other flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.
+Every decision comes with trade offs, but trading away these powerful guarantees for the novelties du jour is as raw of a deal as you'll ever see in the technical world.

-After reaching a scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in return for certain kinds of partitioning and availability, but especially with the advent of newer databases that provide these guaranteees along with scalability, this applies to almost no one.
+After reaching scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in return for certain kinds of partitioning tolerance and availability, but especially with the advent of newer databases that provide at least some ACID guaranteees along with scalability, this applies to few.

 ## Optimizing for saved seconds on a decade scale (#optimizing)